formicatable/spectro-cloud-technical-writer-assignment/assignment-charliesim.md

 ## Debug Containers

-`kubectl debug` creates ephemeral (temporary) containers or pods.
-This is useful for scenarios such as pods that crash on startup, connectivity issues, or performance-related investigations.
+For pods that crash on startup, use `kubectl debug` to create an ephemeral (temporary) container attached to the target pod for additional troubleshooting.

 **Syntax:**
 ```shell